-ASC 820 offers guidance on how to value illiquid assets.
-ASC 820 stands for Accounting Standards Codification 820, and is part of the Financial Accounting Standards Board’s (FASB) Generally Accepted Accounting Principles (GAAP) guidance.
+ASC 820 is an accounting standard that requires investments to be reported at fair value.
+ASC 820 stands for Accounting Standards Codification 820 and is part of the Financial Accounting Standards Board’s (FASB) Generally Accepted Accounting Principles (GAAP) guidance.

 Do I need an ASC 820 valuation?

 If you’re a venture capital firm, hedge fund, private equity firm, or insurance company, it’s crucial to assess the value of your investments each financial reporting period.
 It can be challenging to value your investments when they are not traded in an active market, but a professional valuation specialist can help.
 At Carta, we help investors determine the value of their private holdings by relying on methodologies and considerations in line with guidance from the AICPA to ensure an audit defensible analysis.